-A podcast is kind of like a radio program, but you can listen to it on-demand, like the shows on Netflix.
+A podcast is kind of like a radio program, but you can listen to it on-demand, like the shows you can watch on Netflix.

 Most podcasts are free, but some are subscription-only, or can be listened to without advertisements if you buy a membership or become a patron for that show or its network.

-But in general you can subscribe to a particular show (for free) and have your podcast app automatically download new episodes from it as they become available (also for free).
+But in general you can subscribe to a particular show (for free) and have your podcast app automatically download new episodes of it as they become available (also for free).

 Some shows release new episodes every day, some are weekly, some are monthly, and some are even less frequent than that.
 Release schedules vary greatly from show to show, and some shows are limited-run: they’re meant to last for perhaps ten episodes, or twelve, or five, or fifty, and then they’re done.

-There’s a somewhat complicated explanation as to how all the technology works, but all you really need to know to enjoys podcasts is that you download an app, subscribe to a show through that app, and you’ll be able to access new and previous episodes of that show whenever you like.
+There’s a somewhat complicated explanation as to how all the technology works, but all you really need to know to enjoy podcasts is that you download an app, subscribe to a show through that app, and then you’ll be able to access new and previous episodes of that show whenever you like via that app.